Becoming a Dentist: A Dream Come True

 As a teenager, I dreamed of one day becoming a dentist (really!).
-I remember my visits with the dentist while growing up – the appreciation and love for the work that my dentist had the positive experiences he created, even when I was there for treatments.
-When it came time to choose my future career path as a young adult, I set my sights on dentistry.
+I remember my visits to the dentist while growing up.
+The appreciation and love for the work that my dentist had the positive experiences he created, even when I was there for treatments.
+Needless to say, when it came time to choose my future career path as a young adult I set my sights on dentistry!

-Throughout my time in school I was so fortunate to belong to organizations that were incredibly supportive and provided guidance as I developed my skills within the field.
-Over the years, I have been lucky enough to not only meet a lot of experienced and phenomenal dentists, I have also had the opportunity to work with some.
+Throughout my time in school, I was fortunate to belong to organizations that were incredibly supportive.
+These organizations provided guidance as I developed my skills within the field.
+In my 40+ years as a dentist, have been lucky enough to not only meet a lot of experienced and phenomenal dentists but also had the opportunity to work with some.
 Several of them even became mentors to me.
-Their enthusiasm, knowledge and experience taught me so much more about the world of dentistry than my four years in school, making it an amazing supplement to my school education.
+Their enthusiasm, knowledge and experience taught me so much more about the world of dentistry than my four years in school.
+It truly was an amazing supplement to my school education.

 Why I Chose to Become a Dentistry Mentor